yahayadanjuma/SBD-AIS-Exercise/Exc_2/README.md

 This exercise we're going to implement a REST server in Golang with Chi, that exposes the following routes:

 - GET `/api/menu`
-  - Returns a slice (array) of menus
+  - Returns a slice (array) of drinks
 - GET `/api/order/all`
   - Returns a slice of orders
 - GET `/api/order/totalled`